perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 Note: current AMFIPass.kext 1.4.0 doesn't need anymore `amfi=0x80` boot arg on Sonoma.

 I use AMFIPass.kext, removing `amfi=0x80`.
-If OCLP root patching fails due to this setting, I temporarily disable AMFI with the boot argument `amfi=0x80`, apply the patches, reboot, remove `amfi=0x80`, and reboot again.
+If OCLP root patching fails due to this setting, you can temporarily disable AMFI with the boot argument `amfi=0x80`, apply the patches, reboot, remove `amfi=0x80`, and reboot again.

 (credits to [5T33Z0](https://github.com/5T33Z0) for much of the explanatory text about AMFI and AMFIPass.kext).